k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/09_build_artifacts.md

 ### Build Artifacts Progress Bar

-Starting from Fabric V8.4, once the artifact building has started, a progress popup appears in the bottom-right corner of the screen, showing the progress and estimated remaining time to completion.
+Starting from Fabric V8.4, once the artifact creation has started, a progress popup appears in the bottom-right corner of the screen, showing the progress and estimated remaining time to completion.

 <img src="../images/build_artifact_start.png" />